- What do I need to do if I’m going to an appointment at MSK?

 - How can I schedule an appointment at MSK?

-Before your visit, we will ask you to complete a screening questionnaire online as well as answer questions over the phone.
+- Before your visit, we will ask you to complete a screening questionnaire online as well as answer questions about your symptoms and recent travel over the phone.
 Screening for COVID-19 is an important part of preventing the spread of the disease.
 If you develop any cold or flu-like symptoms (a fever, cough, difficulty breathing, body aches, chills, or new loss of sense of taste or smell) after you answer those questions, call your MSK doctor’s office before coming to MSK.

 - Limited contact: We continue to follow social distancing guidelines and are limiting the number of people who can enter our facilities.
 We’ve spaced out the time between patient visits and we’ve significantly reduced the number of visitors at our locations.